Critical Studies in Education

 - Timeline – how long it will take to assemble the proposed issue.

-Judgments on proposals for special issues are made by the Editor and Editorial Panel, and informed by the following:
+Judgments on proposals for special issues are made by the Editor and Editorial Board, and informed by the following:

 - The proposed Guest Editor’s/Editors’ involvement in the specific research field to which the special issue speaks;